pfistfl/pfistfl.github.io/content/software/index.md

-I enjoy developing Open Source software and currently do so mostly in R.<br>
+I enjoy developing Open Source software and currently do so mostly in R and Python.<br>
 During my PhD, I have (co-)developed several extensions for the [mlr3](https://github.com/mlr-org/mlr3) ecosystem and contributed to several others.

 # mlr3